 CAMPFIRE’s success over the years is the result of collaborative efforts by CAMPFIRE Service Providers, which include the Zimbabwean government’s wildlife, natural resources and local government ministries and departments, and selected local environmental NGOs, with support from major donors such as USAID.

-Despite the programme lacking sufficient legal provision for the predominant or exclusive control and management of natural resources by communities, CAMPFIRE has been able to demonstrate that it is a legitimate form of biodiversity conservation.
+Despite the programme lacking sufficient legal provision for the predominant or exclusive control and management of natural resources by communities, the CAMPFIRE programme has been able to demonstrate that it is a legitimate form of biodiversity conservation.

 Through flexible guidelines and principles for conservation developed over time, CAMPFIRE has to date established effective conservation communities at district, ward and village level managing wildlife, controlling grass burning and tree cutting, and other community based activities whose operations are not supported by donor funding.
 In major wildlife districts, the functionalty of these local level institutions has been enhanced by direct payments of income from private sector partners since 2007.